“If you do this, then I will do that.” or “I’m going to do this.” Period. End of story.

-I believe it is a reflection of my character if my actions are solely based on the values I hold dear.
-If I act with integrity, honor, humility, and loyalty regardless of how others act towards me, then I am living in covenant relationship with them.
+If I act with integrity, humility, and selflessness regardless of how others act towards me, then I am living in covenant relationship with them.
 I am someone who can always be counted on.
 I am someone who can be trusted no matter my circumstances.

 Covenants – In Business

 When one person enters into a business relationship with another, it is usually done with a contract.
 As I stated earlier, these often provide wise legal protection for both parties.

 However, when we discuss relationships inside the same business – boss to employee, employee to boss, peer to peer – covenant relationships should always be our goal.

 Most companies claim certain values that determine HOW they will operate.
 I have stated in other blogs that an organization’s character is made up of the demonstrated values of the people in the organization.
 (Read other blogs on Values)

 In other words, the character of the organization is not determined by the values that the leadership claims, but by the values demonstrated by the people within that organization.
 It is not just what they demonstrate with the customers, but also what they demonstrate with each other.